 In 2002 Ashraf Choudhary became the first Muslim MP.

 Problems faced by Muslims

-Some New Zealand Muslims have reported religious and racial abuse and assault, and damage to property, including an arson attack on the Hamilton mosque in 1998.
-They have also experienced difficulties at work, especially over the wearing of the hijab (headscarf), and provision for prayers.
+New Zealand Muslims have experienced religious and racial abuse and assault, and damage to property, including an arson attack on the Hamilton mosque in 1998.
+In 2019, 50 Muslims were killed and 50 wounded when a terrorist attacked two Christchurch mosques.
+Muslims have also experienced difficulties at work, especially over the wearing of the hijab (headscarf), and provision for prayers.
 Schools such as Hagley Community College in Christchurch have prayer facilities for Muslim students.